 Hypothesis 3.
-The decline of the male breadwinner model: The traditional model, where the male partner's main sphere is the workplace while the female partner's main sphere is the household, is no longer perceived as the social norm by young adults.
+Decline of the male breadwinner model: The traditional model, where the male partner's main sphere is the workplace while the female partner's main sphere is the household, is no longer perceived as the social norm by young adults.
+They tend towards a more egalitarian family norm where partners should share household duties equally.

-To test this hypothesis, we focus on Vignette Part-Time and analyze the perceived social appropriateness of the equal-contribution scenario by splitting the sample into three age groups.
-While differences across generations provide useful insights into the evolution of social norms, they should be interpreted within a broader context rather than as novel findings.
-A progressive decline of the "male as the breadwinner" model and the rise of a "dual-earner" model has already been documented across OECD countries (Trappe et al. (2015)).
-However, the pace and nature of this transition vary significantly across different institutional and cultural settings (von Gleichen and Seeleib-Kaiser (2018)).
-In the Italian context, where adherence to traditional gender roles remains strong, this transition has been slow.
-This might be due to both deep-rooted cultural values and an institutional framework resistant to change.
-For example, Italy introduced genderneutral parental leave only in 2000, with father participation remaining markedly low.
-Although childcare availability for children under three has improved-reaching a national coverage rate of 24% in 2010-regional disparities persist.
-In southern Italy, for instance, the enrollment rate for this age group was still less than 4% in 2010 (Del Boca et al. (2015)).
+To test this hypothesis we focus on Vignette Part-Time and specifically analyze the perceived social appropriateness of the equal-contribution scenario splitting the sample by the three age groups and focusing on the differences in the perceived social norms (and in the resulting social norm) by age group.
+A progressive decline of the "male as the breadwinner" and the rise of a "dual-earner" model has been documented by Trappe et al. (2015) across all OECD countries.
+However, the pace and nature of this transition vary significantly from one country to another; see von Gleichen and Seeleib-Kaiser (2018).
+Within this context, Italy is considered among the countries where the weakening of the male breadwinner is modest due to its strong cultural and normative adherence to traditional gender roles, as well as an institutional political framework that does not readily support substantial reform.
+This combination of deep-rooted cultural values and a resistant political environment makes significant changes to gender norms particularly challenging.
+For example, Italy implemented mixed and belated policy changes, introducing gender-neutral parental leave only in 2000, and father participation remains markedly low.
+Moreover, although the availability of childcare for children under three has improved, reaching a national coverage rate of 24% in 2010, significant regional disparities persist.
+For example, in southern Italy, the enrolment rate for this age group was still less than 4% in 2010; see Del Boca et al. (2015).